Join the practice

 Before a patient is accepted he/she must attend a consultation with our Healthcare Assistant; this is very helpful in providing us with brief information about your medical history.
 Afterwards you will then have a simple examination carried out by our Practice Nurse.
 This process will allow you to get to know our Practice and enable you to decide whether you wish to join our Practice.

-Prior to booking a new registration appointment please bring in the following current documents:
+Prior to booking a new registration appointment please remember to fill in this section if it applies:

 - If you were previously registered with another GP and are on repeat medication, please also bring the back-page of your prescription